skills/introduction-to-codeql/.github/steps/2-step.md

 ## Step 2: Detect Vulnerabilities in a Pull Request

-In this step, we will introduce a vulnerability into the `routes.py` file to trigger an alert.
+To see how Code Scanning works, we will introduce a vulnerability into the `routes.py` file to trigger an alert.

 ### ⌨️ Activity: Create a vulnerability